Statutes of the International Workers' Association, IWA

 In the case of a forced massive exile, the affiliation is voluntary if there exists an affiliation to an exiled organization recognized by the IWA.

-For those Sections that are in a difficult situation, the affiliation fee is established in agreement with the Secretariat of the IWA.
+For those Sections that are in a difficult situation, the dues are established in agreement with the rest of the IWA.

 Every affiliate Section shall decide by itself the procedure to be followed to receive the affiliation fee from their members.
 The IWA has a special seal for stamping the membership card for those Sections that would like to do so.